turkishviking/Python-Robocode/README.md

 ### A Fork of Robocode for python programming

-I found this project on [sourceforge](http://sourceforge.net/p/pythonrobocode/) I didn't seen any commit since 2012 so I have decided to develop it.
+I found this project on [sourceforge](http://sourceforge.net/p/pythonrobocode/) I didn't seen any commit since 2012, so I have decided to develop it.
 Any help would be welcome!

 ####Need help to start? watch the [python-robocode wiki](https://github.com/turkishviking/Python-Robocode/wiki)

-* ######Thanks to the original developers:

-  * Michael Macdonald
-  * Neil Morrison
-  * Maksat Tulepov
-  * Tim Storer
-  * Andrew Downs
-  * Stuart Glendinning

 * ######What's New & Task list:

     - [x]  getTargetPosition()
     - [x]  getTargetName()
     - [x]  bulletPower